rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 | Parameter                                  | Value      | Remarks  |
 |:-------------------------------------------|:-----------|:---------|
 | Allow automated usage reporting to Oracle  | Unchecked  |          |

+### SQLPATH

+A defaut search path for scripts called using the `@file` syntax may be specified in the [Database: Worksheet](#database-worksheet) Preferences tab.
+Multiple directories may be specified, separated by a semicolon (`;`) on Windows.

+Actually, the _complete_ search path is built by concatenating several directories:

+1. The "current" directory, as specified by the `CD` command (if used)
+2. The `%TEMP%` directory (on Windows) which acts as the _default_ directory
+3. Directories specified in Preferences
+4. Directories from `%SQLPATH%`, if that environment variable was set.

+SQLcl behaves similarly; both also mysteriously add a `.` entry to the path, though not at the same position, and it doesn't seem to matter in searches.

+Use `show sqlpath` to display the current search path.

 ### Using the JDBC OCI/Thick driver